 Another reason kids with ADHD might overshare is trouble with social skills.
 It’s common for kids with ADHD to

-misread social situations and social cues.
+and social cues.
 They might not recognize when it’s not a good time or place to say something, or not the right person to say it to.
 Kids may also not pick up on the reactions of other people.

 Let’s say your child has an assigned seat next to another student.
 Since the two of them have worked on a few projects together, your child thinks they’re friends and talks about failing the last science test.
 The next day, some students whisper “dummy” when your child walks by.